BerWang/web/README.md

 [Lecture Slides](https://drive.google.com/open?id=15roChBN5xnttLZYg7Wdk7b26W5Q23nCYNycLj8GNy5w)

-In the third week you will be assigned the topic for your individual coursework assignment and will apply the Domain-Driven Design (DDD) techniques to build a domain model.
+At this stage you will have been assigned to an assignment topic and will apply the Domain-Driven Design (DDD) techniques to build a domain model.
 This will form part of your assignment submission.
 If you have time you will be able to continue your ECMA6 learning.

 ### 4 Software Architecture

 [Lecture Slides](https://drive.google.com/open?id=1Ux83hzw-DdcBWn6PUXz_xF3b-ytE4PsWLpSKS_dqBfw)

-In week four you will be expected to use your understanding to produce three different architectural designs based on your domain model and evaluate these to identify the best.
+Now you will be expected to use your understanding to produce three different architectural designs based on your domain model and evaluate these to identify the best.

 ## 5 Architectural Coupling